What is extra care housing?

 As well as daily support, extra care housing can provide unplanned care if you need it, and respond quickly to changing needs and emergencies.

 Advantages to moving into extra care housing include:

 - help being available in an emergency

-- flexible care and support – in many schemes, you can increase or decrease the support you receive as and when needed
+- flexible care and support – you can often increase or decrease the support you receive as and when needed

 - opportunities to socialise with other residents in a community setting.

 Extra care housing can sometimes prevent or delay the need for a move to a care home.

 Extra care housing doesn’t suit everyone.
 Some disadvantages include: